loggin-js/loggin-js/docs/Severity.md

-## Documentation for LoggingJS's Severity
+## Documentation for Loggin' JS Severity
 ##### Follows the standard RFC3164 code (https://tools.ietf.org/html/rfc3164)

 > Each log **Priority** has a decimal **Severity** level indicator.